rancher/rke2/README.md

   - "something=amazing"
 ```

 In general, cli arguments map to their respective yaml key, with repeatable cli args being represented as yaml lists.

-An identical configuration using solely cli arguments is shown below to demonstrate this:
+So, an identical configuration using solely cli arguments is shown below to demonstrate this:

 ```bash
 rke2 server \